layilin/SP23-33852/_excerpts/making-sugar.md

 - \(For spite of vanity, thy slaves are men\)
 - Deny protection?
 Muse suppress the tale.

+- YE! who in bundles bind the lopt-off Canes; [180]
+- But chiefly ye! who feed the tight-brac'd mill;

-> Pere Labat[^f96n2] says, he was informed the English were wont, as a punishment, thus to grind their negroes to death.
+> Pere Labat says, he was informed the English were wont, as a punishment, thus to grind their negroes to death.
 But one may venture to affirm this punishment never had the sanction of law; and if any Englishman ever did grind his negroes to death, I will take upon me to aver, he was universally detested by his countrymen.

 > Indeed the bare suspicion of such a piece of barbarity leaves a stain: and therefore authors cannot be too cautious of admitting into their writings, any insinuation that bears hard on the humanity of a people.